How to Reach.

 stairs.
 There are three big artificial lakes up in the Fort.

-Located 14km from Sawai Madhopur is a shallow seasonal lake,
+Located 14km from Sawai Madhopur is a shallow seasonal

-flamingoes, spoonbills, sarus cranes, greylag geese amongst
+storks, flamingoes, spoonbills, sarus cranes, greylag geese

-should be at the lake before sunrise.
+bird watchers should be at the lake before sunrise.

 This water bodies on the age of the park attract thousand of